warwick-un-society/warwick-un-society.github.io/secretariat.md

   </div>
   <div class="cell small-12 medium-8" style="padding:1rem;">

-Hi, I'm Shaurya Dhar, one of the USG Socials.I'm a third year management student and am an experienced MUNer.
+Hi, I'm Shaurya Dhar, one of the USG Socials.
+I'm a third year management student and am an experienced MUNer.
 The conference is a brilliant way to broaden your knowledge on current and historical world affairs.
 Can't wait to see you all at socials that Anavi and I are planning for this conference!

   </div>
 </div>